maiaheffernan/maiaheffernan.github.io/_posts/2026-09-07-Dissolved-oxygen-overview-in-Penn-Cove.md

 <br><br>

 Mainly, this plot shows that the oxygen levels near the rafts, the "Inner North" and "Inner South" locations, are worse than other places in the bay.
 We think that this is probably due to slower-moving water in the inner bay, but do not have a concrete answer for this yet.
 We will share more findings as we discover things.

+## ------- Some things I am on the fence about including so I would love some feedback -------

+### the CTD casts in the rafts from July and August show NO hypoxia in the rafts, except for very close to the bottom